cornerman/sloth/README.md

 ### Server

-When calling `router.route[Api](impl)`, a macro generates a function that maps a method method and the pickled arguments to a pickled result.
+When calling `router.route[Api](impl)`, a macro generates a function that maps a method (trait-name + method-name) and the pickled arguments to a pickled result.
 This basically boils down to:

 ```scala
 { (method: sloth.Method) =>